Overview

 The Fellow’s salary will be treated as eligible for HLS’s loan repayment program.

 To apply, visit www.nrdc.org/careers and upload your résumé, cover letter, law school transcript, writing sample, and a personal essay (no more than 500 words).
 Please include a statement in your cover letter indicating which NRDC office(s) you would prefer working in, and which office you would consider.
-We also request two letters of recommendation, preferably including one from an HLS faculty member, and the name of a third reference.
-Please include the names of your recommenders and reference in your cover letter.
-Please send the letters themselves directly to the HLS Environmental Law Program, addressed to May Huang.
+Two letters of recommendation are requested, preferably including one from an HLS faculty member, and the name of a third reference.
+Include the names of your recommenders and reference in your cover letter.
+Please send the letters of recommendation directly to May Huang at the HLS Environmental Law Program.

-The application deadline is October 22, 2024.
+The application deadline is October 26, 2024.
 Applications will be reviewed by NRDC and an HLS Committee.
 First-round interviews will be conducted in October/November 2024.
 Applicants will be notified about the outcome of the selection process by December 2024.